Key Points

 A Concept to Make Every Business Better

 This defect reduction concept should not be foreign to anyone in the business world today.
-While achieving the desired percentage rate can take some time and effort, the overall concept is simple, and the question of whether or nor your company needs to consider such efforts is a no-brainer: regardless of the industry you are in, your business should always be striving to reduce defects in order to simply become better.
+While achieving the desired percentage rate can take some time and effort, the overall concept is simple.
+The question of whether or not your company needs to consider such efforts is a no-brainer.
+Regardless of the industry you are in, your business should always be striving to reduce defects to simply become better.

 About the Author